 OK, let’s get the obvious out of the way first.
 Many thefts are opportunistic and not pre-planned, so do not leave anything visible.

 A bad person sees something unattended, think they have a right to take it and just do.
-By simply keeping your laptop hidden in your hotel room, you remove the temptation.
+You remove the temptation by simply keeping your laptop hidden in your hotel room.

 2. Keep your door locked